Deron’s Extended School Year

 Per the students’ IEPs, they continue to receive Related Services (Speech/Language Therapy, Counseling & provisions for OT & PT) throughout the summer program.

-Behavior Management continues in a fashion similar to the program the students have become accustomed to during the regular school year.
+Positive behavior support continues in a fashion similar to the program the students have become accustomed to during the regular school year.

-Both programs are staffed with credentialed, experienced administrators, teaching staff, paraprofessionals and support staff, many of whom work for Deron year-round.
+Both programs are staffed with credentialed, experienced administrators, teaching staff, paraprofessionals and support staff; many of whom work for Deron year-round.

 If you have questions about how a summer program fulfills a child’s IEP or would like further information about our ESY programs, fee free to contact either: